PandasThumb/pandasthumb.github.io/_posts/2024/2024-10-31-dembskiewert2.md

 ### Variations on the WEASEL (pages 326-330) ###

 Evolutionary biologists are obsessed by the Weasel example (I would say it is creationists and advocates of Design that are actually the ones obsessed with it).
 "Perhaps design theorists should shift focus to the origin of life".
-(The infamous OTOOL tactic -- Off To the Origin Of Life).
+(The infamous OTOOL diversion -- Off To the Origin Of Life).
 There cumulative selection cannot play a role, they argue.
 Simulations like the Weasel are declared to be "suggestive but misleading, so removed from biological reality that they cannot decide the matter".

 ### Resetting Darwinian Evolution's Bayesian Prior (pages 331-336) ###

 Considering the choice between design and natural selection as a Bayesian Inference, it is important what prior probabilities one assigns these two hypotheses.
 If one gives design a low enough prior probability, it cannot have any reasonably high posterior probability.
 A design inference can be used to "sweep the field clear of all relevant chance hypotheses".
 (Actually they could only do that if they could show that the probability of the data, given natural selection, was zero, but Demsbki and Ewert don't quite mean that, they mean showing that the data is astronomically improbable).
-Biologists argue that there may be many other "chance hypotheses", but this is an argument but mere possibility as they do not produce these.
+Biologists argue that there may be many other "chance hypotheses", but this is an argument but mere possibility as they they do not produce these.

 ### Who Is Arguing from Ignorance? (pages 337-339) ###